mamup11/Java-Microservice-Prod-Example/README.md

 # Backend

-All the microservices exposes rest endpoints
+All the microservices exposes rest endpoints and accept json format only

 ![companion_projects](assets/microservices.png)